-Influence Of Production Process On Polyphenol Content
+Influence Of Olive Variety & Production On Polyphenol Content

-This is how we achieve maximum polyphenols through cultivation:
+We achieve maximum polyphenols through cultivation:

 Early Growth (Green Stage): During the early stages of growth, when olives are green, polyphenol content is relatively high.
 Polyphenols are crucial for the plant's defence mechanism against pests and diseases.
 Oils produced from green olives have a higher concentration of polyphenols, resulting in a more bitter and pungent flavour, which is characteristic of high-quality extra virgin olive oil.